jianlins/RuSH/README.md

 # RuSH (Rule-based sentence Segmenter using Hashing)

-RuSH is an efficient, reliable, and easy adaptable rule-based sentence segmentation solution that can be used in an NLP pipeline either in-line or to pre-annotate clinical texts.
+RuSH is an efficient, reliable, and easy adaptable rule-based sentence segmentation solution.
+It is specifically designed to handle the telegraphic written text in clinical note.
 It leverages a nested hash table data structure to execute simultaneous rule processing, which reduces the impact of the rule-base growth on execution time and eliminates the effect of rule order on accuracy.